 Farro Substitutes

 Barley: Overall, the best substitute for farro is barley.
+You can learn how to cook barley in your Instant Pot or on the stove top.
 Barley has a mild, nutty flavor and looks very similar to farro.
 The two grains also have similar cooking times.
 You can swap out the barley and use farro in Crockpot Beef & Barley Stew or Instant Pot Mushroom Barley Soup.

 Wheat Berries: Another possible substitute is wheat berries.
-The texture is chewier and the flavor is both nutty and earthy.
+The texture of wheat berries is chewier and the flavor is nuttier.
 Bob's Red Mill has a good explanation of wheat berries and how to cook this variety of wheat.

-Buckwheat: Another substitute is buckwheat .
-However, it has a stronger, earthier flavor and is a bit heavier and heartier than farro.
+Buckwheat: Another substitute is buckwheat.
+You can learn how to cook buckwheat using a stove, oven or pressure cooker.
+However, buckwheat has a stronger, earthier flavor and is a bit heavier and heartier than farro.

 Frequently Asked Questions About Farro